carbonplan/forest-offsets-paper/README.md

 [actions]: https://github.com/carbonplan/forest-offsets-paper/actions/workflows/main.yaml
 [mit license]: https://badgen.net/badge/license/MIT/blue

 This repository includes Jupyter notebooks for reproducing figures related to our analysis of California's compliance forest carbon offsets program.
+A paper with these figures is currently posted as a preprint:

+- G Badgley, J Freeman, J Hamman, B Haya, A T Trugman, W R L Anderegg, D Cullenward (2021) Systematic over-crediting in California’s forest carbon offsets program, bioRxiv, TK

-This work is described in more detail in a [web article](https://carbonplan.org/research/forest-offsets-explainer) and a [preprint]().
-For more information on this project, see the [carbonplan/forest-offsets](https://github.com/carbonplan/forest-offsets-paper) repository.
+This work is also described in a [web article](https://carbonplan.org/research/forest-offsets-explainer).
+For more detailed information on our analysis, see the [carbonplan/forest-offsets](https://github.com/carbonplan/forest-offsets-paper) repository.

 ## data

 See the following Zenodo archives for descriptions of the data used in this repository:

-- G. Badgley, J. Freeman, J. J. Hamman, B. Haya, D. Cullenward, California improved forest management offset project database (Version 1.0) http://doi.org/10.5281/zenodo.4630684.
+- G Badgley, J Freeman, J J Hamman, B Haya, D Cullenward (2021) California improved forest management offset project database (Version 1.0) http://doi.org/10.5281/zenodo.4630684.
-- G. Badgley, et al., Systematic over-crediting in California’s forest carbon offsets program (Version 1.0) http://doi.org/10.5281/zenodo.4630712.
+- G Badgley, et al. (2021) Systematic over-crediting in California’s forest carbon offsets program (Version 1.0) http://doi.org/10.5281/zenodo.4630712.

 ## license